talentdeficit/erlenv/README.md

 $ eval $SHELL
 ```

-install releases into `~/.erlenv/releases`. for example, to install OTP R15B01,
+5. Install releases into `~/.erlenv/releases`. for example, to install OTP R15B01,
 download and unpack the source, then run:

 ```bash